More drink-driving accidents, motorists running red lights: Police

 Accidents involving elderly pedestrians remain a concern, police said.
 While the number of accidents involving the elderly (259) fell by 6.2 per cent, they made up a quarter of all accidents with pedestrians.

-Elderly pedestrians accounted for more than two-thirds of all pedestrian fatalities in 2018.
+Elderly pedestrians accounted for two-thirds of all pedestrian fatalities in 2018.
 Half of these fatal accidents were due to jaywalking.

 The Traffic Police urged motorists to look out for elderly pedestrians and said it will continue to educate seniors on the dangers of jaywalking.